projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 -  **Option Parsing**: DM parse options from command line inputs.

--  **VM Create**: DM calls ioctl to Service VM VHM, then Service VM VHM makes hypercalls to HV to create a VM, it returns a vmid for a dedicated VM.
+-  **VM Create**: DM calls ioctl to Service VM HSM, then Service VM HSM makes hypercalls to HV to create a VM, it returns a vmid for a dedicated VM.

 -  **Set I/O Request Buffer**: the I/O request buffer is a page buffer allocated by DM for a specific VM in user space.
-This buffer is shared between DM, VHM and HV. **Set I/O Request buffer** calls an ioctl executing a hypercall to share this unique page buffer with VHM and HV.
+This buffer is shared between DM, HSM and HV. **Set I/O Request buffer** calls an ioctl executing a hypercall to share this unique page buffer with HSM and HV.
 Refer to :ref:`hld-io-emulation` and :ref:`IO-emulation-in-sos` for more details.

 -  **Memory Setup**: User VM memory is allocated from Service VM